KingEnderBrine/-RoR2-ProperSave/README.md

 - I've not tested this mod much with achievements unlocking, but for most, if not all cases, it should be working as intended.

 # Changelog
+**2.8.2**

+* Fixed an issue where `Benthic Bloom` would be activated twice when you load the game.
+* Storing `Benthic Bloom` rng, so that the same items would be converted when you load a save.
+* Fixed a type in `ProperSave.SaveFile.OnGatherSaveData` event name.
+* Added more checks so the old broken saves wouldn't cause issues in lobby.

 **2.8.1**

 * Fixed an issue where loading a run right after launching the game would result in incorrect prices for chest, terminals, etc.